Ghoul Keep and the Ghoul Lands (2012)

 Ghoul keep is not so much an adventure as it is a fully fleshed out Adventure Location or module in the old sense.
 The GM can easily use one of several hooks to make it the setting of a marvelous adventure, probably involving a Hidden Fortress style infiltration into Ghoul Keep via either a cunning disguise or the monster infested caverns that lie below the ancient citadel.

-It therefore comes across as a bit more functional and boring then a dungeon proper, but there is certainly room in Ghoul Keep for the odd secret passage, cunning trap (an honest to god bottomless pit), magically trapped cupboard, long-forgotten chamber containing a trapped balor (with accompanying classic demon escape strategy of pretending to be a nice guy and then fucking everyone up if you escape), animating statues or series of water-logged rooms, a crypt with a steward.
-For the most part, it is mapped like a realistic fortress, complete with arrow slits, barracks, audience chambers and magical skull catapults (okay maybe not that last one).
-The complex is guarded by humans by day and by Ghouls by night, a nice touch.
+It therefore comes across as a bit more functional and boring then a dungeon proper, but there is certainly room in Ghoul Keep for the odd secret passage, cunning trap (an honest to god bottomless pit), magically trapped cupboard, long-forgotten chamber containing a trapped balor (with accompanying classic demon escape strategy of pretending to be a nice guy and then fucking everyone up if you escape), animating statues or series of water-logged rooms and a crypt with a steward.
+For the most part, it is mapped like a realistic fortress, complete with arrow slits, barracks, audience chambers and magical skull catapults (okay maybe that last one is not terribly realistic).
+The complex is guarded by humans by day and Ghouls by night, a nice touch.
 You don’t necessarily have to run a rescue the prisoner scenario, there are plenty of places in Ghoul Keep where you can steal Charts of the fortress or the surrounding area which can be sold for huge amounts in the nearby duchy of Valnwell (which also makes for a nice bonus mission objective even IF you are going to bust someone out of jail).

 Like in the Ghoul Lands proper, the inhabitants are conflicted and you can find the odd usurper, murderous sociopath, secret doppelganger or scheming sorcerer between the various flunkies, tortured servants and villainous undead worshippers patrolling this dungeon of terror, human sacrifice and misery.